-Lee County property tax paid receipt (not the appraisal) for the most current tax year AND a current month's utility billing (power/water or gas).
+• Lee County property tax paid receipt (not the appraisal) for the most current tax year AND the current month's utility billing (power, water or gas).
+Utility proofs should be no more than 60 days old.

 From the office of the Lee Co Revenue Commissioner: